Skip to main content

 Example Charter:

 With a well-defined project, what else can you do to be successful?
 First, set a timeline with regular check-ins.
-It is best to scope the project to finish three to six months from its launch.
-Projects should be meaningful but having too large of a scope that drags on can stagnate a team.
+It is best to scope the project to finish in three to six months from its launch.
+Projects should be meaningful but not so large as to drag or stagnate a team.
 It may be necessary to break the project down into smaller projects.
-Completing projects, realizing results, and celebrating their success builds momentum in the organization and builds confidence.
+Completing projects, realizing results, and celebrating success builds momentum in the organization and builds confidence.
 Regular check-ins with the Champion are also a key component of project success because they keep the project visible and allow time to remove barriers.

 Second, consider who should be on the team and have a formal launch meeting.
-You can review the charter and make sure everyone is on the same page.
-This is an opportunity to agree on timelines and decide the frequency of meetings as well as roles.
+You can review the charter and make sure everyone is aligned and motivated.
+This is an opportunity to agree on timelines, roles, and meeting frequencies.

 Make the project visible.
 Publish the launch in your company’s communication and invite leaders and team members to gate transitions.
-At a minimum, the DMAIC (Define, Measure, Analyze, Improve, and Control) phases should have a formal review from Measure to Analyze and then at Close.
-A gate review from Analyze to Improve is also helpful to help communicate the actions that will be implemented.
-Gate reviews provide a means of communication and also help keep the project on track with a timeline.
-Finally, communication and recognition for a closed project is both motivating and helps to build enthusiasm in the continuous improvement culture.
+At a minimum, the DMAIC (Define, Measure, Analyze, Improve, and Control) phases should have a formal review from Measure to Analyze, Analyze to Improve, and then at Close.
+Gate reviews provide a means of communication and help keep the project on track.

 Want to learn more?
-Review Part 1 of this series on Lean Six Sigma.
-The next article will discuss the Measure phase, how to select a good metric, and validate it.
+Review Part 1 of this series on Lean Six Sigma, which discusses the deployment of a project and creating a roadmap for success.
+The next article will discuss the Measure phase, how to select a good metric, and how to validate it.
 In the meantime, please visit the MEP website for more information on our Six Sigma programs.
 Our experienced team is ready to help!

 Writer: Jennifer Christie, 317-275-6810, jennchristie@purdue.edu